Product Review

 Security-minded design

 Locking zipper loops on all main compartments make it harder for pickpockets to quickly access contents.
+The main zippers hide under fabric flaps for additional theft deterrence.

 What Could Be Better